-Toners are specifically designed to neutralize unwanted tones.
+Toners (technically toning shampoos) are specifically designed to neutralize unwanted tones.
 If you want to cancel out yellow, go for a violet-based toner, red tones are negated by green, and blue-based toners will neutralize orange tones.

 Here are some of our picks for best blue toning shampoos for neutralizing orange undertones.

-Toning shampoos should be used once a week for best results.
+Toning shampoos should be used about once a week for best results.